Luc-Mcgrady/Anki-Animated-Graphs/readme.md

 ## Windows

+Try and run anki in administrator mode if you get errors regarding permissions in folders.

 In windows it wont count if you install matplotlib in your python site-packages like if you did the linux way.
 Anki has its own python runtime and its own packages.
 Conveniently these packages are in the lib folder

 ```bat